 One of the most debated topics in special education is inclusion.
-The (broken link) (broken link) (IDEA Amendments, 1997) requires that children with disabilities be included in general education classes to the maximum extent possible (Bloch, Weinstein, and Seitz, 2005).
+The IDEA Amendments, 1997 requires that children with disabilities be included in general education classes to the maximum extent possible (Bloch, Weinstein, and Seitz, 2005).
 Some schools choose to educate students with significant disabilities in self-contained classrooms.
-Other schools have discovered some of the benefits of (broken link) (broken link) .

 Many teachers and administrators ask, “Is it truly feasible for all school systems to appropriately serve all students within an inclusion model?”
 As Kochhar and West (1996) explain, age and grade-appropriate placement is the most controversial component of inclusion because it is based on ideals, values, and goals that are not congruent with the realities of today’s classrooms.
 Fortunately for the students, inclusion is not an “all or nothing” venture.
 If factors make it unrealistic to fully include students with significant disabilities, consider some of the following ways to facilitate integration.

-One of the main goals of CBI is to help students generalize skills from the classroom to the “real world”, thereby helping them become integrated members of their communities.
+One of the main goals of Work Based Learning is to help students generalize skills from the classroom to the “real world”, thereby helping them become integrated members of their communities.
 This goal may be the ultimate form of inclusion and keep in mind, the school is a significant part of a child’s community.